Fox Professing

 Rubin, Z. (1978).
 On Measuring Productivity by the Length on One's Vita.
 Personality and Social Psychology Bulletin, 4, 197-198.

 Schmidt, J. (2000).
-Disciplined minds: A critical look at salaried professionals and the soul-battering system that shapes their lives.
+Disciplined Minds: A critical look at salaried professionals and the soul-battering system that shapes their lives.
 Lanham, MD: Rowman & Littlefield.

 Shor, I. (1980).
-Critical thinking and everyday life.
+Critical Thinking and Everyday Life.
 Boston: South End Press.

 Slife, Brent and Williams, Richard (1995).
 What's behind the research?
-London: Sage Publications
+London: Sage.

 Soley, Lawrence C. (1995).
 Leasing the Ivory Tower: The Corporate Takeover of Academia.
 Boston: South End Press.